jmdaweb/NVDARemoteServer/readme.md

 Before you begin, check that the tcp port you have chosen for the server (by default 6837) is allowed through your firewall.

-On Unix platforms, including Mac Os x, there is a script located in /usr/bin called NVDARemoteServer.
+On Unix platforms, including Mac Os, there is a script located in /usr/bin called NVDARemoteServer.
 You can run this script without parameters to get a short help message.

 If you want to start the server in debugging mode (useful to see activity and errors) run:

 `sudo NVDARemoteServer debug`

-On most platforms, you can stop the server by pressing ctrl+c if it is running in this mode.
+On most platforms, you can stop the server by pressing ctrl+c when it is running in this mode.

 To start the server, run: